Advertisement

 Additional Notes

-The La Crosse Housing Authority is currently accepting applications for the Forest Park and Ping Manor waiting list.
-Applications are open from March 4, 2024, until further notice.
+The Project-Based Voucher waiting list for Forest Park and Ping Manor is currently open.
+Applications have been accepted since March 4, 2024, until further notice.

 Other Programs